Aarav-111/RoboArt-Squad/README.md

 • Riya (Grade 8) is passionate about robotics, electronics, programming and traditional Indian arts.
 She often makes projects that are creatively very personal to her.
 She also seizes opportunities in such projects to experiment, integrate and become familiar with new and upcoming technology.
 She is also an athlete being an avid badminton and basketball player, who loves music

-• Job (Grade 9) is a robotics enthusiast and loves computers.
-He also enjoys looking into the workings of technology and how they operate.
-He is keenly interested in history as well as arts and culture.
-His other interests include biology and english literature.

 How we divided the work
 Aarav, possessing greater technical knowledge and ability, led the design and development of all mechanical,  electronics and software systems.
 He also played a key role in making sure the robot works seamlessly.
 Riya, leveraging her deep understanding in culture and arts, including Rangolis, played a crucial role in ideation, beauty, decorative concepts, and the Rangoli patterns.
 She also played key role is articulating the social impact of our robot.
-Job has special skills in creative expression along with technicals skills, so he extensively helped with report, presentation along with improvising of robot hardware.